 Climate in a Time of Conflict

-There is a connection between how societies approach conflict and how they value the world around them.
+Climate and conflict may seem like vastly different subjects, but there is a close connection between how societies approach conflict and how they value the world around them.

 The way we treat each other rarely differs from how we treat the systems that sustain us.
 And when value becomes purely transactional, imbalance is almost inevitable.
 The clearest lessons often emerge not from distant risks, but from immediate consequence.
 When survival is at stake, priorities shift.
 What was once optional becomes essential.

 In Ukraine, necessity has driven more than resilience in conflict.
 It has accelerated a move toward decentralized, renewable energy and, in places, enabled ecosystems to recover.
+These are bitter ironies, but non-the-less, something positive to explore.

 The question is not whether change is possible.
 It’s whether it will last.
 And whether these lessons are remembered, or quietly forgotten.